Network Identification for Diffusively-Coupled Systems with Minimal Time Complexity: Numerical Examples

-We consider a neural network, as appears in \cite{NeuralNetworkExample}, on $50$ neurons of one species.
-The governing ODE has the form $ \dot{V_i} = -\frac{1}{\tau_i}V_i + b_i \sum_{j\sim i} \nu_{i,j}(\tanh(V_j)-\tanh(V_i)) + \mathrm{w}_i,$ where $V_i$ is the voltage on the $i$-th neuron, $\tau_i > 0$ is the self-correlation time of the neurons, $b_i$ is a self-coupling coefficient, $\nu_{i,j}=\nu_{j,i}$ are the coupling strengths between pairs of neurons, and the external input $\mathrm w_i$ is any other input current to neuron $i$.
-We run the system, where the correlation times were chosen log-uniformly between $3_{sec}$ and $30_{sec}$, and the self-coupling coefficient $b_i$ were chosen log-uniformly between $1$ and $5$.
-We consider an unknown random graph on $n=50$ agents, where each edge exists with probability $p = 0.25$ independently from all other edges.
-Moreover, the unknown coupling coefficients $\nu_{i,j}$ were chosen log-uniformly between $1$ and $10$.
-Algorithm \ref{alg.General} was run with $\kappa = \num{1e-3}$.
-As with the previous case study, instead of waiting for convergence, the switching signal changed its value every $200$ seconds.
-Once again, instead of checking whether $M_{ij} \neq 0$, we checked whether $M_{ij} < -0.01$ or not.
-The adjacency of the graph that was randomly chosen is available in Fig. \ref{fig.NNGraph}.
-The algorithm correctly identified all edges that exist in the graph $\G$, and Fig. \ref{fig.NNErrors} shows the absolute and relative errors calculating the weights $\nu_e$.
-The maximal absolute error is about $\num{2.4e-6}$, and the highest relative error is about $\num{1.9e-6}$.
-The algorithm was also run for different values of $\kappa$.
-A comparison of the errors achieved is available in the table below.
-We also ran the algorithm with $\kappa = 0.1$, which resulted in an erroneous reconstruction of the underlying graph - all existing edges were identified, but some non-existing edges were falsely declared as a part of the graph.
+For our simulation, we let $\G$ be a random graph on $n=100$ nodes, in which each edge appears with probability $p=0.15$, independently from all other edges.
+The parameters $c_i$ were chosen log-uniformly $0.1$ between $10$, and the weights $\nu_{ij}$ were chosen log-uniformly between $1$ and $10$.
+Algorithm \ref{alg.General} was run with $\kappa = 0.1$ and $\epsilon = 0.01$.
+As with the previous case study, we did not wait for convergence, but instead changed the value of the switching signal every $50$ seconds.
+The adjacency matrix of the randomly chosen graph is available in Fig. \ref{fig.LTIGraph}.
+The algorithm correctly identified all edges existing in $\G$, and Fig. \ref{fig.LTIErrors} shows the absolute and relative errors calculating the weights $\nu_{ij}$.
+The maximal absolute error is about $\num{1.02e-5}$, and the maximal relative error is about $\num{2.92e-6}$.